spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 ```

 In this script we import two classes from Sparv (`Annotation` and `Output`) and the `annotator` decorator.
 Please note
-that nothing should be imported from the Sparv code unless it is directly available from the sparv package (i.e. `from
+that nothing should be imported from the Sparv code unless it is directly available from the sparv.api package (i.e.
-sparv import ...`), or the `sparv.util` sub-package.
-Any other sub-packages (like `sparv.core`) are for internal use
+`from sparv.api import ...`).
+Any other sub-packages (like `sparv.core`) are for internal use only, and are subject
-only, and are subject to change without notice.
+to change without notice.

 Our `uppercase` function is decorated with `@annotator` which tells Sparv that this function can be used to produce one
 or more annotations.
 The first argument in the decorator is its description which is used for displaying help texts in